 First Year Students

-Registration for first year law students is conducted by the Duquesne University School of Law Registrar's Office in mid-July.
+Registration for first year law students is conducted by the Duquesne University School of Law Registrar's Office.
 First year students may not change the course section or division to which you are assigned.
-Prospective students with questions should contact the School of Law Admissions or Registrar's Office at 412-396-6300.
-You may also email at firstname.lastname@example.org or email@example.com.
+Prospective students with questions should contact the School of Law Registrar's Office at 412-396-6300 or firstname.lastname@example.org.

-The School of Law's Orientation program is mandatory for ALL first year day, evening, and part-time day students and is usually scheduled for the third week of August.
+The School of Law's Orientation program is mandatory for ALL first year day, evening, and part-time day students and is scheduled for Tuesday, August 17, 2021 through Wednesday, August 18, 2021.
 All first year students must obtain a Duquesne University photo ID card which will permit the Registrar's Office to download your picture for your student file.
 In addition, the School of Law must receive an official copy of your undergraduate and, if applicable, graduate transcripts with the appropriate university seal.

 All official transcripts must include the date that your degree was awarded and must be issued by the University Registrar of your previous school(s), and mailed directly to Duquesne University School of Law.
 If your LSAC transcript is final and includes your degree awarded or conferral date, you do not need to send another official copy to our office.
 Registration for first year students is not complete until all necessary paperwork has been submitted, you have attended orientation and made arrangements to pay all tuition and fees.